dukartbr/task-tracker/README.md

 **To Do - UI**

 - [x] add mobile UI
+- [x] fix width handling for tasks with large titles
 - [] add ability to add comments
 - [] add due date